Assamese cinema: 1930s

 Despite the significant financial loss from Joymati, the second picture Indramalati was filmed between 1937 and 1938 finally released in 1939.
 Pramathesh Barua released his Assamese version of Devdas in 1937.
 It was the last of the 3 language version following Bengali and Hindi.

 1940s

 Agarwala made another film after a gap of two years, titled Indramalati.
 It was his second and last film.
 The eminent composer and singer of Assam, Bhupen Hazarika, played a prominent role in the film.
-With the passing away of Jyotiprasad, the Assamese film industry witnessed a temporary lull for a couple of years.
+With the death of Jyotiprasad, the Assamese film industry witnessed a temporary lull for a couple of years.

 However, things changed with the onset of World War II.
 Taking advantage of the situation, Rohini Kr.
 Baruah made a film on a relevant historical theme titled Manomati (1941).
 This was followed by films such as Parvati Prasad Baruwa’s Rupahi (1946), Kamal Narayan Choudhury’s Badan Barphukan (1947), Phani Sarma’s Siraj, Asit Sen’s Biplabi, Prabin Phukan’s Parghat, and Suresh Goswami’s Runumi.